sariadne112/Project1_Submission/README.md

   10.2.0.5 ansible_python_interpreter=/usr/bin/python3#alpha.example.org
 - Run the playbook, and navigate to http://20.115.35.140:5601/app/kibana#/home  or http://[VM.IP]:5601/app/kibana to check that the installation worked as expected.

-To run a playbbok the following command will be used once hosts, config file and the playbook have been scripted.
+To run a playbook the following command will be used once hosts, config file and the playbook have been scripted.
 example:
 - ansible-playbook install-elk.yml